 The document is locked to a user rather than a machine, meaning it can be viewed on any computer or mobile device.
 Users are required to be registered for On Demand to enable them to open documents.

-For instructions for account administrators and users and solutions to common problems, download our DRM Lite Frequently Asked Questions.
+For solutions to common problems, download our DRM Lite Frequently Asked Questions.

 Restrictions on what you can do with your order

-All items sent using the options above are subject to the following conditions:
+All items sent electronically are subject to the following conditions:

 - Only one paper copy can be made from the digital item from which you cannot make further copies.